bitcoindevkit/bitcoindevkit.org/content/blog/2020/descriptors-in-the-wild.md

 ```
 Some testnet faucets have an address to send back the unused satoshi after having tested your application.
 Take note of that because we will use it in the next step.

-### 4. we return part of the satoshis received back to the faucet
+### 5. We return part of the satoshis received back to the faucet

 ```
 export psbt=$(bitcoin-cli -testnet -rpcwallet=multisig2of2withBDK walletcreatefundedpsbt "[]" "[{\"tb1qrcesfj9f2d7x40xs6ztnlrcgxhh6vsw8658hjdhdy6qgkf6nfrds9rp79a\":0.000012}]"|jq -r '.psbt')